MakeSchool-Tutorials/Tank-Unity-VR/P04-Tank-Game/content.md

 # Lever Time

->[action]
+> [action]
+>
->Make a set of 4 levers out of primitives like Cubes, and position the set of levers in front of the seat you expect our player to use.
+Make a set of 4 levers out of primitives like Cubes, and position the set of levers in front of the seat you expect our player to use.

 ![The Control Panel](../media/Capture24.png)

-We want to be able to pull on these levers and have them move forwards and backwards, but no other directions, and to be bounded -- basically, we're trying to simulate them being in slats that constrain their motion.
+We want to be able to pull on these levers and have them move forwards and backwards, but no other directions, and to be bounded.
+We're trying to simulate them being in slats that constrain their motion.

-In order to do this, we're going to write a script, and we're also going to make it give us some visual feedback.
+In order to do this, we're going to write a script, and we're also going to make it give them some visual feedback.

->[action]
+> [action]
+>
->Create a component named "TankController," attach it to your Control Panel, and give it the following definition:
+Create a component named "TankController," attach it to your Control Panel, and give it the following definition:
 >
 ```
 using UnityEngine;